CodectiveOrg/roadmap-challenge-shopping-cart/README.md

 - You may see a Node warning about experimental VM modules; it is expected and harmless.
 - Do not modify tests.
 Implement the code in `src/` until all tests pass.

+## Continuous Integration (CI)

+All pull requests run the full Jest test suite automatically in GitHub Actions.

+What happens on every PR:

+- The repository is checked out on Ubuntu.
+- Node.js 22 is installed.
+- Dependencies are installed with `npm ci`.
+- The test suite runs with `npm test`.

+You can see and debug failures directly in the PR checks tab.

 ## Error Messages

 ### Error 1